James Featherstone (footballer)

-James Featherstone is a footballer, who later became a football agent.
+James Lee Featherstone (born 12 November 1979) is a footballer, who later became a football agent.

 Football player

 Featherstone ("Feathers"), started his career as a schoolboy with his hometown club of Leeds United FC, having come through the ranks with his local club, Otley Express, and Leeds City Schoolboys.
 At 14, with the Jack Walker millions being poured into the youth system at Blackburn Rovers, Featherstone was recruited from their Yorkshire rivals by Kenny Dalglish.

 Featherstone did not make any first team appearances for Blackburn Rovers, but was a prominent member of their youth teams.
 He played there with Damien Duff and David Dunn.
 After many changes at Blackburn, despite winning the golden boot in the Milk Cup competition in Ireland, and many good performances at youth and reserve level, he was transferred to Scunthorpe United for an undisclosed amount.
 He made one appearance in the Football League for Scunthorpe.

 In later years Featherstone played centre forward in non-league football with teams such as Harrogate Town and Ossett Town.